anjorintosin/FirstKit/README.md

 ~Select a emergency case or a consultation with what department ~Place a call

-# How To Run code From client server
+# How To Run code From Medical Operator server
 ~Run node server.js
 ~Open on a live server
 ~Once logged in with your email and your doctors number and you'll receive a OTP